 “Capability” has to do with what we feel comfortable with, or what we are able to do/not do.
-“I am not a risk-taker” or “I trade my system very well (or not well)” are about capability.
+“I didn’t execute my trading system well” is an observation about capability.

-Below we start getting areas where the real work begins.
+Below we start getting into areas where the real work begins.

 “Spiritual” is the broad-based beliefs that shape how we view the world.
 “The world is unfriendly” or “The world is friendly”.
 “The world/markets are plentiful” or “It is hard to make a living”.
 “I control my destiny” or “Destiny controls me.”